anh0001/mobifarm-simulation/README.md

-# MoboFarm Simulation
+# MobiFarm Simulation

-Welcome to the MoboFarm Simulation project repository.
+Welcome to the MobiFarm Simulation project repository.
 This platform uses Docker to encapsulate the development and simulation environment, leveraging ROS Kinetic and Gazebo 7 on Ubuntu, with support for Nvidia GPUs.
-MoboFarm Simulation is designed to automate tasks in precision agriculture, utilizing a robust simulation framework for development and testing.
+MobiFarm Simulation is designed to automate tasks in precision agriculture, utilizing a robust simulation framework for development and testing.

 ## Project Structure

 ```
-mobofarm_simulation/
+mobifarm_simulation/
 │
 ├── docs/                     # Documentation files
 │   ├── setup.md